kernelmachine/demix-data/DOWNLOAD_DEMIX_DATA.md

 ### Tweets

 Sign up for the [Twitter Academic API](https://developer.twitter.com/en/products/twitter-api/academic-research), and download tweets in a jsonl format.
-Then split into files using a process similar to `domains/realnews/split_realnews.py`.

 ### Breaking News